Omkar211202/Omkar_Notes/content/Actuarial/FM/Annuities.md

 ---
 ## Annuity Tricks:
-1. interest rate period lesser than the payment period, convert int to payment period rate.
+1. interest rate period lesser than the payment period, convert into payment period rate.
 2. if payment more regular than int period, use discounting but in fractions.
 3. Block payments, come from the last period and subtract and add areas as and when required.
 4. Read reverse tricks.